Naqsh-e Rostam, Iran.

 How to Get to Naqsh-e Rostam, Shiraz, Iran

 The Naqsh-e Rostam tombs are located near the city of Shiraz, in Central Iran.
 They’re around an hour or so by car from the centre of the city.
 If you do make it to Shiraz, you will easily be able to find a friendly local, or inexpensive taxi, to take you there.
 Naqsh-e Rostam isn’t far from the ancient abandoned city of Persepolis, you can cruise between the two in easy day trip from Shiraz.
 In October 2012, the current price is less than $15 US dollars, to hire a private taxi for most of the day (about 6 hours).
+The map above does not show the precise location of Naqsh-e Rostam – it is pinpointed on the nearby city of Shiraz.

 To read more about Naqsh-e Rostam, here is a link to the Wikipedia entry.